olm3ca/Pixel-Slate/README.md

         - `sudo mount /dev/mmcblk0p6 /mnt/boot`
         - `sudo grub2-install --boot-directory=/mnt/boot /dev/mmcblk0 --force` - this should succeed with no errors.

 Now you can reboot and select CTRL+L to boot into Fedora/RisiOS or CTRL+D to boot into ChromeOS.
-One final note: In linux, audio does not currently work as there is a conflict with the kernel and avs firmware.
-This is currently being worked on, and ideas are welcome.
-Please post in Issues if you find a way to make audio work!
-Also, post your success using other distros and how you enabled hardware to work.
+For sound to work, currently compiling instructions.
+For advanced users, you'll need this [cros kernel](https://www.dropbox.com/s/4b225bh5ax63n75/cros%20kernel.zip?dl=0) to enable avs audio.

 ## Part 2: Full UEFI boot for Windows, MacOS and Brunch, disabling Firmware Write Protect